Top 50 Best End of the World Movies In 2025 [Apocalypse Movies To Watch]

 Average

-Directed by Franklin J. Schaffner, 'Planet of the Apes' is a science fiction drama film that showcases the changes that mankind has to undergo after an astronaut crew crash-lands on a strange planet in the distant future.
+Directed by Franklin J. Schaffner, "Planet of the Apes" is a landmark science fiction drama that explores humanity's dramatic transformation after an astronaut crew crash-lands on a distant, unfamiliar planet.

 15